 As the Company has a large customer base and intends to reduce the credit risk, the Company monitors and reviews the recoverable amount of the trade receivables to ensure the uncollectible amount are recognized appropriately as impairment losses, always within the expectations of management.
-As of December 31, 2023 and 2022, the proportion of accounts receivable balances coming from major customers is 49% respectively, of trade receivables were from top 5 customers.
-Thus, credit risk is significantly centralized.
+As of December 31, 2024 and 2023, from the main customers, were 78% and 76%, respectively, so the Company had significant concentration of credit risk.